zlog-in/docs-1/docs/tutorials/crossword.md

 > **Tip:** If you're familiar with smart contract development, you may choose to jump straight into the [crossword source code](https://github.com/near-examples/near-crossword).

-## Iterations

-To flatten the learning curve, we are dividing the crossword puzzle solution into three iterative versions.
-Each version will add new features and grow in complexity, and we'll explain these changes throughout the series.

-### Crossword v0

-The Crossword puzzle in the first version is just a piece of paper.
-Literally it only needs a physical sheet of paper with a crossword on it, and access to a computer with Internet once it’s solved in ink.
-Players will use their computers to submit a solution after solving the puzzle.

-The first version (v0) of the Crossword smart contract is only focused on validating the answers and sending a reward to the winner.
-This minimum solution needs:

-- Sheet of paper with the crossword puzzle
-- Computer with Internet
-- Existing NEAR account

-### Crossword v1

-This improved version (v1) of the Crossword smart contract can create a NEAR `mainnet` account and send the reward to it.
-This version requires:

-- Sheet of paper with the crossword puzzle
-- Computer with Internet

-### Crossword v2

-The final version of the Crossword (v2) adds a frontend with the digital crossword puzzle.
-It has only one requirement:

-- Computer with Internet

 ## Version 0